 - Paul's conversion showed that Jesus himself wanted the gospel message to go to the Gentiles. - The men with Saul did not see the risen Jesus, but Saul did.
 This miraculous message was meant for Saul. - The scales falling from Paul's eyes symbolized a spiritual transformation that allowed him to see the truth.
 Once he knew the truth about Jesus, there was no going back. - Saul witnessed the risen Christ, which fulfilled the qualification of an apostle (Acts 1:21-22).
 Only those who had seen the risen Christ could testify to his resurrection.

 5. c.
-Write a summary of Paul's experience and the consequences for him and Christianity, use the information and click on the video link below to help you.
+Write a summary of Paul's experience and the consequences for him and Christianity, use the information

-St Paul's conversion experience

-,

 Mystical Experiences

 Mysticism: a religious experience where union with God or the absolute reality is sought or experienced.